 “What we’re seeing now is ‘mission accomplished’.
 We’ve achieved our goals that we set out 25 years ago: to ensure decent economic conditions for ordinary working people and their families,” he said.

 Twenty-five years ago, around 66 percent of ordinary wage-earners only had their state old-age pension and a little from the labour market’s ATP fund to fall back on during their retirement.

 The Schlütter government instituted an initiative that meant from 1993 onwards all wage-earners would save a percentage of their wages in a pension pot.
 To begin with it was less than 1 percent, but for most people this has gradually risen to around 12 percent today.

 More service charges

-Precisely because there will be more well-healed pensioners there is also a risk that governments could introduce charges for a number of state services that might include the health service.
+Precisely because there will be more well-heeled pensioners there is also a risk that governments could introduce charges for a number of state services that might include the health service.